 Today we follow a beautiful undulating route into the verdant Valley of San Millán de la Cogolla, and tour two of Spain’s most ancient and important monasteries, Yuso & Suso.
 Now a World Heritage Site, this monastic community was founded by St Millán in the mid-6th century.

-A fine Romanesque church built in honour of the holy man still stands at the uninhabited site of Suso.
+A fine Romanesque church built in honor of the holy man still stands at the uninhabited site of Suso.
 A thousand years ago a monk from Suso wrote a document that is often considered as the first instance of written Castillian Spanish, so there is a great deal of history echoing off these walls.

-In the early 16th century the community was established in the fine new monastery of Yuso, below the older complex.
+In the early 16th century, the community was established in the fine new monastery of Yuso, below the older complex.
 Yuso hosts a thriving Augustinian community today that manages a 4-star hotel for pilgrims in some of the old monastic chambers – our home for the night!

 Day 4: Vineyards, Villages & Wine Tasting (42 km)